ArsathFarwese/Keyloger/README.md

 ## Notes

-- Ensure that you have the necessary
+- Ensure that you have the necessary permissions to run a keylogger.
+- Use this program responsibly and only for educational or authorized purposes.